Funerals

 Alternative Funerals & Green Burials

 What we in North America consider a ‘traditional’ funeral, is in actual fact a fairly recent phenomenon.
-In most of the world, including much of continental Europe, what we call an Alternative Funeral is the traditional funeral, embalming is not carried out and families and friends care for their deceased and pay their last respects at a home wake.
+In most of the world, including much of continental Europe, what we call an Alternative Funeral, is the traditional funeral.
+Embalming is not carried out and families and friends care for their deceased and pay their last respects at a home wake.
 We are experiencing a growing interest in returning to this more simple, spiritual, family-focused practice.

 Green funerals and burials are also a growing trend as society becomes more mindful of our carbon footprint and the impact we have on the planet.

-A "Green" or alternative funeral and burial is an environmentally conscious approach to the final arrangements and disposal of the body in keeping with the deceased’s personal values.
+A "Green" or alternative funeral and burial is an environmentally conscious approach to the final arrangements, and disposal of the body, in keeping with the deceased’s personal values.
 The body is not embalmed with toxic chemicals, which usually contain formaldehyde – known to cause health risks to those working in the funeral industry.
 Only biodegradable funerary products are used.
-Burial occurs without a cement burial vault or the use of metal or non- sustainable hardwood caskets.
-Often, families choose to use a shroud, make a casket, or purchase a cardboard casket, which they can decorate as a loving and meaningful tribute to the deceased.
+Burial occurs without a cement burial vault, or the use of metal or non- sustainable hardwood caskets.
+Often, families choose to use a shroud, make a casket, or purchase a cardboard casket, which they can decorate, as a loving and meaningful tribute to the deceased.

 • Caring for a loved one at home after death is legal in Ontario.
-Families are perfectly within their rights to have the body of a loved one lie at home until burial or cremation.
+Families are perfectly within their rights to have the body of a loved one lie at home, until burial or cremation.

-• In Ontario, a family member can make all arrangements and decisions regarding the after-death care of their loved one, including completing and filing necessary documents and transportation of the deceased (in any vehicle) to a home, place of ceremony, crematorium, or cemetery.
+• In Ontario, a family member can make all arrangements, and decisions, regarding the after-death care of their loved one; including completing and filing necessary documents, and transportation of the deceased, (in any vehicle) to a home, place of ceremony, crematorium, or cemetery.

 • Traditional caskets/coffins are not required by law for burial.